apache/arrow-adbc/docs/source/format/how_manager.rst

 In other words, it's usually easiest to just always use the driver manager.
 But the magic it pulls isn't required or all that complex.

-.. note:: You may ask: when we have :cpp:struct:`AdbcDriver`, why do we bother
+.. note:: You may ask: when we have :c:struct:`AdbcDriver`, why do we bother
           defining both ``AdbcStatementExecuteQuery`` and
           ``SqliteStatementExecuteQuery`` (i.e., why do both (1) and (2)
           above)?
 Can't we just define the ``Adbc…`` version, and put it into